DataHippo93/clarks-profile/src/content/blog/happy-mothers-day/index.md

 ## Dear Mom

-> I know I'm still in your BIG belly but I didn't want a chance to wish you a Happy Mothers day.
+> I know I'm still in your BIG belly but I didn't want to miss a chance to wish you a Happy Mothers day.

-> I have growing ALOT recently because of all the bamboo and Boba Tea you have been feeding me.
+> I have grown ALOT recently because of all the bamboo, ice cream and Boba Tea you have been feeding me.
-> I also really enjoyed the fresh Air in Moganshan on our recent trip.
+> I also really enjoyed the fresh air in MGS on our recent adventure.
 > I can't wait to make fun of Dad in the future with you when he rides E-Bikes.
 > Don't forget to show me this HILARIOUS Photo once I'm out in the real world.
 > ![Biker Mom](./bike.jpg)